Andrew McCutchen Preview, Player Props: Pirates vs. Brewers

 Andrew McCutchen At The Plate

-- McCutchen leads Pittsburgh with an OBP of .374 this season while batting .251 with 75 walks and 54 runs scored.
+- McCutchen has 99 hits this season and a team-best OBP of .376.

-- Among qualifying hitters, he ranks 94th in batting average, while his on-base percentage ranks 11th and he is 117th in slugging.
+- Among qualified hitters, he ranks 87th in batting average, while his on-base percentage ranks 11th and he is 113th in slugging.

-- McCutchen has driven home a run in 28 games this season (25.2%), including more than one RBI in 8.1% of his games and producing three or more of his team's runs on three occasions..
+- McCutchen has picked up an RBI in 25.9% of his games this year, with more than one RBI in 8.0% of his games.
+He has also produced three or more runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.